Page 214™

 VA Aid & Attendance, Elderly Care & Long-Term Support

-Always verify eligibility with VA.gov or an accredited VSO representative.
+Always verify current rates and your eligibility directly with VA.gov or an accredited VSO representative.

 To the veteran reading this — or the family member searching on their behalf.